HDI hurricane melissa RESPONSE

 Capacity Building and convening

 HDI will continue to accompany our partners to build stronger, more effective organizations leading their communities to recover form this disaster and pursue security and prosperity.
-In addition to technical support and coaching in project and financial management, community planning and others, we will expand support for Mental Health and Disaster Risk Management Trainings/seminars to enable local leaders to help their communities deal with trauma and prepare for and mitigate the next natural hazard.
 We will continue to bring together community organizations to network, learn from each other and find ways to work together to support regional recovery.
+And we will continue to support communities to develop disaster preparedness plans.
+Communities benefitting from this training told us it helped them mitigate losses and saved lives in the recent hurricane.

 Contact Liz Fischelis at elizabeth.fischelis@tbf.org to learn more.